cgenereux/Wojak-Investor-Sim/README.md

 34. Adjust the time slider to a 0.25x–3x range
 35. Maybe add a pause/start button beside the time slider
 36. Fix broken PostHog analytics events
+37. All js alerts should be 2nd thought about -- because they are pretty annoying

 ---